Bryan Trottier

-Bryan John Trottier (born July 17, 1956) is a Canadian-American former professional ice hockey centre who played 18 seasons in the National Hockey League (NHL) for the New York Islanders and Pittsburgh Penguins.
+Bryan John Trottier (born July 17, 1956) is a Canadian and American former professional ice hockey centre who played 18 seasons in the National Hockey League (NHL) for the New York Islanders and Pittsburgh Penguins.
 He won four Stanley Cups with the Islanders, two with the Penguins and one as an assistant coach with the Colorado Avalanche.
-He shares the NHL record for points in a single period with six (four goals and two assists) in the second period against the Rangers on December 23, 1978.
+He shares the NHL record for points in a single period with six (four goals and two assists).
 He is also one of only eight NHL players with multiple five-goal games.
-On August 4, 2014, Trottier was announced as an assistant coach for the Buffalo Sabres.
-In 2017 Trottier was named one of the "100 Greatest NHL Players" in history.
+In August 2014, Trottier was announced as an assistant coach for the Buffalo Sabres.
+In 2017, Trottier was named one of the "100 Greatest NHL Players" in history.

 Early life

 Trottier grew up in the town of Val Marie, Saskatchewan, Canada, located between Swift Current and the Montana border with his parents and four siblings.
-His father is of Cree Métis descent, and his mother is of Irish origin.
+His father was of Cree Métis descent, and his mother is of Irish origin.
+He experienced racism as a child, but his parents encouraged him to be proud of his native heritage.
+Trottier has one older sister, Carol, and three younger siblings, Kathy, Monty and Rocky.
+Monty played professional minor league hockey, and Rocky played in 38 games for the New Jersey Devils.

 Growing up in the 1960s, Trottier wanted to be like his idol Jean Béliveau.
 When he was learning to skate, his father would clear out the dam on the creek across their home with a machete, to create a surface to practice on.

 As a child, Trottier played for the Climax Hockey Team in Climax, Saskatchewan and for the Swift Current Broncos as a junior.

-Trottier has one older sister, Carol, and three younger siblings, Kathy, Monty and Rocky.
-Monty played professional minor league hockey, and Rocky played in 38 games for the New Jersey Devils.